There are many components that make up proper running form and technique.

 - Forefoot footstrike

-Whilst there isn’t a proven favourite in the running community, the mid-foot footstrike is seen to be a happy medium because when your foot hits the ground, your weight is distributed more evenly, therefore reducing the amount of impact force up your leg and decreasing your risk of injury.
+There isn’t a proven favourite in the running community.
+However, the mid-foot footstrike is seen to be a happy medium because when your foot hits the ground, your weight is distributed more evenly, therefore reducing the amount of impact force up your leg and decreasing your risk of injury.